 Option 1: You can show a relative’s/friend’s bank statements with a written note that she/he would also be sponsoring the trip.

-After all the documents are set, you shall take an appointment from VFS Global for the submission of your application.
+After all the documents are set, you shall take an appointment with VFS Global for the submission of your application.

 Take an Appointment for the Submission of Your Application